 - Valentine v.
 City of Westminster – Successfully secured a defense verdict for the City of Westminster and its employee in an action involving a seven-year-old child who darted out in front of a city-owned truck being driven by the city employee in a residential area.

 - Tripp v.
 Newport Beach – Successfully secured a defense verdict for the City of Newport Beach and two of its police officers in an action involving allegations of excessive force in an arrest for possession of marijuana.

 - Bey v.
-City of Richmond – Secured a defense verdict in favor of the City of Richmond and the defendant officers in a civil rights/excessive force case following a three-week trial.
+City of Richmond – Defense verdict in favor of the City of Richmond and defendant officers in civil rights/excessive force case following a three-week trial.

 - Burkhardt v.
-City of Berkeley – Secured a defense verdict on all claims being made against the City, except emotional distress, in which the plaintiff alleged racial and sexual (same sex) harassment and discrimination.
+City of Berkeley – Secured a defense verdict on all claims being made against the City, except emotional distress, in a case in which the plaintiff alleged racial and sexual (same sex) harassment and discrimination.

 - Gale v.
-City of Newport Beach – Represented the City of Newport Beach in an action involving allegations of excessive force by two police officers during the course of a traffic stop for suspected driving under the influence.
-While there was an arbitration award for the plaintiffs, the plaintiffs requested a trial de novo.
+Newport Beach – In this action involving allegations of excessive force by two police officers during the course of a traffic stop for suspected driving under the influence, there was an arbitration award for the plaintiffs and then the plaintiffs requested a trial de novo.
 At trial, the jury found only negligence and no intentional harm and returned a verdict less than the arbitration award.
 As a result, the City was entitled to its costs of suit.
 Since those costs exceeded the verdict in favor of the plaintiffs, there was a net judgment in favor of the City.

 - Adekunjo, Demps, and Block v.
 Housing Authority – Summary judgment granted in favor of the Housing Authority in three separate employment discrimination claims involving a former employee.
-Appeal by Demps affirmed by the appeals court.
+Demps appealed; however, the ruling was upheld on appeal.